xavierchia/xavierchia.github.io/_posts/2023-06-12-cave-art-energy.md

 If you truly understood all of your shortcomings and had a full picture of what other people had already tried and failed at, you would most likely never ever start.

-You need that cave art energy instead of this over-analytical modern art student energy.
+As a founder, you need big cave art energy.

 ![](/images/cave-art-energy.jpeg)